The warm sunshine welcomes you!

 14 Nights From €1489 (Per Person)

 Fly Drive Holidays

-New Orleans (Louisiana) - Ocean Springs (Mississippi) - Mobile (Alabama) - Pensacola (Florida) - Montgomery (Alabama) - Birmingham (Alabama) - Huntsville (Alabama) - Atlanta (Georgia)
+New Orleans (Louisiana) - Ocean Springs (Mississippi) - Mobile (Alabama) - Gulf Shores (Alabama) - Montgomery (Alabama) - Birmingham (Alabama) - Huntsville (Alabama) - Atlanta (Georgia)

 Prepare for magic!
 When you visit America’s southern sea coast, you’ll be mesmerized by the golden sun glistening on the sparkling water.
 The sky is so blue that you may think it was painted with melted aquamarines.
 Plan to dig your toes into the white sand, take shade under majestic oaks dripping with moss and stroll through lush flower gardens that complement timeless Old South architecture.
 Relax at a pace that is unrushed and unhurried.
 It’s sunny here more than 300 days a year.
 And when it does rain, it’s a refreshing burst of southern showers.

 You’ll be starting your trip in New Orleans, one of the coolest cities in the US.
 Let your hair down, listen to the music, find some great food and generally “laissez les bon temps rouler” with the locals.
 In Mobile Bay, connect with the outdoors on two and a half miles of glistening white beaches at Gulf State Park.
 More pristine sand and fascinating marine life await at the Gulf Islands National Seashore in Ocean Springs.